pranesh-j/QReth/README.md

 # QReth
-Convert your ETH wallet address in a QR code.
+Convert your ETH wallet address in to a QR code.
 Written in Python and it interacts with Ethereum L1 blockchain using Infura’s API suite and web3.py library.